 It’s especially great here for me because I have celiac disease, and corn is more widely used than wheat (which I cannot eat).

 I love the spicy candy.
 There are many varieties of tamarind mixed with chilis and sugar, and I can’t get enough.
 In the USA, I didn’t really eat candy, just some chocolate every so often.

 Here, I constantly talk about spicy candy and amazing tacos.

 Obviously, the food is more than just tacos, and I love everything I’ve tried (except for the intestine-filled Gorditas).
 Speaking of Gorditas, it’s worth trying them in Mexico because they are not what Americans usually envision, and they are so much better.

 I also love the people I’ve met here.
 Even the ones with whom I struggle to communicate because my Spanish is still pretty poor.
 Many people are so patient with my struggling language skills.

 There are sad-looking stray dogs everywhere.

 It breaks my heart to see them.
-There are a few local rescue organizations, and they do spay or neuter animals before they place them for adoption.
+There are a few local rescue organizations that do spay or neuter animals before they place them for adoption.
 Even so, the stray dogs run rampant.
 I have seen them in all the small towns I’ve visited so far.